 Kaiser Permanente will review submitted applications when they are complete and will determine whether you are eligible according to the Kaiser Permanente Medical Financial Assistance Policy.
 Incomplete applications may result in a delay in processing or denial of your MFA application, but Kaiser Permanente will notify applicants and provide an opportunity to send in the missing documentation or information, by the required deadline.

-Amounts Generally Billed (AGB) is based on the lowest average of the amounts that were paid to a Kaiser facility by private health insurers, Medicare fee-for-service and Medicaid fee-for-service (and co-pays and deductibles) for emergency or medically necessary services, based on actual claim data from November 1, 2014 to October 31, 2015, which is consistent with the look-back method.
+Amounts Generally Billed (AGB) is based on the lowest average of the amounts that were paid to a KP facility by private health insurers, Medicare fee-for-service and Medicaid fee-for-service (and co-pays and deductibles) for emergency or medically necessary services, based on actual claim data from November 1, 2015 to October 31, 2016, which is consistent with the look-back method.
 Total expected payment from allowed claims was divided by total billed charges for such claims, and that number was subtracted from 1 to calculate the AGB percentage.
-The 2016 AGB reduction to gross charges is 54% for hospital charges and 49% for professional charges.
+The 2017 AGB reduction to gross charges is 60% for hospital charges.

 Is there language assistance?